ninjadev64/puredarwin-wiki/about/_About.md

 ### Organization

 The PureDarwin project is organized very informally at this stage.
 There are no official boards and committees.
 We are not interested in politics and personal agendas, just in smart concepts and quality code.
-Our [team](https://github.com/PureDarwin/PureDarwin/wiki/Team) is loosely coupled by a common interest in Darwin and by upholding true Open Source spirit.
+Our [team](Team) is loosely coupled by a common interest in Darwin and by upholding true Open Source spirit.

 ### Contributing

 Like other open source projects, PureDarwin is looking for contributors for all aspects of the project.

 The PureDarwin project is always looking for talented individuals to contribute to and join the project.
 To contribute to the PureDarwin project, you should first familiarize yourself with the contents of this wiki.
-You can also join the IRC discussion on the #puredarwin channel on irc.freenode.net and help each other.
+You can also join the IRC discussion on the #puredarwin channel on irc.freenode.net or the [Discord server](https://discord.gg/9kz8XXRRcT) and help each other.
 Contributions to the project can take various forms, from adding documentation to sending in patches and constructive feedback in the [Issues](https://github.com/PureDarwin/PureDarwin/issues) section.

-A non-exhaustive list of the fields where investigation has still not been done is available [here](https://github.com/PureDarwin/PureDarwin/wiki/TODO).
+A non-exhaustive list of the fields where investigation has still not been done is available [here](TODO).

 ### Sponsors